dhruvasagar/vim-dotoo/README.md

       then move to an appropriate target file / project / headline.

    4. Notes : This displays all the notes from all the agenda files.

+   5. Tagged : This lists all headlines that have tags.

+   6. Search : This lists all headlines that match an input search term.

 3. Capture: This launches the capture menu that you can use to quickly